cmohge1/lrbs-digital-scholarly-editing/day_1_plan.md

   <li><p>Pergamum, the other civic rival to Alexandria, switched to using parchment (animal skin) after Alexandria banished papyrus exports during a trade conflict.
 Generally, the Pergamanian scholars accepted the necessity of corruption and sought to identify the "best text" based on a careful examination of all surviving witnesses.
 The "best text" would be based on an actual historical document, rather than the Alexandrian text, which was a reconstructed text.
 Texts from neither of these epochs survive, but citations of them exist in medieval scholias.</p></li>
   <li><p>Descriptive Bibliography.
 Callimachus (c.
 305–240 BCE) created the first record of Greek manuscripts, <em>Pinakes</em> (Tablets).</p></li>
   <li>Late classical era: the birth of textual commentaries (Servius Honoratus on Virgil).</li>
   <li><p>Biblical scholarship: problems of vocalisation, accentuation, and word-division in consonantal Hebrew.
-Masoretic text versus Greek Septuagint translation versus the Dead Sea Scrolls.
+Masoretic text (Hebrew and Aramaic copies, c.
+7th–9th centuries CE) versus Greek Septuagint translation versus the Dead Sea Scrolls.
 The Old Testament is far less complicated (textually speaking) than the transmission of the Greek New Testament.
-Jerome's <em>Vulgate</em>, commissioned by Pope Damascus I, was the first Latin Bible that was based on surviving witnesses (~8000 manuscripts!).
+Jerome's <em>Vulgate</em>, commissioned by Pope Damascus I in the late 4th century CE, was the first Latin Bible that was based on surviving witnesses (~8000 manuscripts!).
 </p></li>
 <li>Medieval period saw a period of conservation, copying mostly religious works and trying to reconcile them, as much as possible, with classical (pagan) works.
 The Caroline Reformation led to a standardised script that made various European national scripts consistent––a significant portion of surviving manuscripts of classical literature is the result of copies made in monasteries with Carolingian script.
 Meanwhile, Constantinople's holdings of Greek manuscripts were crucial to Italian humanists' serious return to Greek study in the late fourteenth–early fifteenth century.</li>
 <li>Copying work transferred from the hands of monks to those of professional scribes, often in universities.
 The great poet Petrarch's partial reconstruction of Livy's histories was a rigorous editorial project based on manuscript fragments in many medieval repositories.
 Poggio Bracciolini (1380–1459), acting as papal secretary, found manuscripts all over Europe of prominent classical thinkers.
 Bracciolini even invented a new humanist script that was far more clear and readable than the prevailing <em>textura</em> (i.e., gothic) script of the day.
 This is a good moment to reflect on the desire for humanists over time to invent inscription technologies that are consistent, readable, and shareable––a set of values very important to so-called "digital humanities" today.</li>